Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 Once we have our list of reference genomes we can run MetaQUAST on the original assembly and the two iterative assemblies.

+First we can look at the help documentation to work out which commands are right for us.

 ~~~
 metaquast.py -h
 ~~~